This event has been and gone!

 NYPC (Formerly New Young Pony Club) tour dates

-Shimmering pyschedelic rock featuring some sexy husky voice action from the man mountain that is David Okumu (formerly of Jade Fox).
-The Invisible were nominated for the Mercury Prize and selected as the critics choice for iTunes album of the year following the release of their eponymous 2009 debut.
+Shimmering pyschedelic rock featuring some sexy husky voice action from the man mountain that is David Okumu (formerly of Jade Fox), joined by Tom Herbert (bass & synthesizer) and Leo Taylor (drums).
+They have been compared to bands such as Bloc Party and TV On The Radio, even though Okumu has strongly denied knowledge of the latter of these!
+The 2009 eponymous debut was nominated for the Mercury Prize and selected as critics choice for the iTunes album of the year.
+2016 saw the release of third album 'Patience'.

 The Invisible tour dates

 London based 2:54 are made up of sisters Colette and Hannah Thurlow, joined by Joel Porter on bass and Alex Robins on drums.

 Influenced by punk bands, the name 2:54 was taken from "the bit where it gets good" in a Melvins song.

 Euphoric and atmospheric rock from indie-types Sky Larkin.
 Having toured with The Gossip, Broken Social Scene and iForward Russia!, this Leeds based trio are most certainly ones to watch. '...a glorious mixture of stupendous pop melodies, pleasing-to-the-eye personnel and a host of quirks to boot.' - Drowned In Sound.